Big Four (banking): United States

-Regardless of the jurisdiction of charter, the legal entity of these banks are all subsidiaries of Delaware-chartered bank holding companies.
+Regardless of the jurisdiction of charter, all these banks are legally subsidiaries of Delaware-chartered bank holding companies.

 From a retail banking perspective, U.S. Bank and PNC Bank both have significantly more branches than Citibank, the retail banking arm of Citigroup.
 However, Citigroup still has significantly more assets than U.S. Bancorp and PNC Financial Services.

 Vietnam

 In Vietnam, the four major banking groups are: